AntonStrand/Sketch-Resize/README.md

 ## How to use it

-Select at least two layers and use the shortcuts:
+To use the artboard as the template you have to select only one layer.
+Otherwise you need to select at least two layers.

+**Shortcuts:**
 * `ctrl alt y` to set the height.
 * `ctrl alt shift y` to set the height with a size difference.
 * `ctrl alt x` to set the width.